Intel-Stress-Testing-Hybrid-CPUs/Process-Migration/README.md

 # Process-Migration
-Repository for all code pertaining to the objective of testing process migration on CPUs.
+Repository for all code pertaining to the objective of testing process migration and functional equivalence of cores on CPUs.

 ## Files
 ### `logger.cpp`